denvermadsen/confident-story-point-velocity/README.md

   - this is rarely the case.
 For large workloads it is typical that some work has not been accounted for, and thus the eventual work total will exceed the initial estimate.
 - all team members are contributing toward the work item
   - does not hold if the team's velocity is shared among multiple ongoing epics

+#### Example

+The following estimates the number of sprints required to be 90% confident of how many sprints we need to complete 10 story points (assuming we have previously completed sprints of 3, 4 and 5 story points)

+`ts-node time.ts 3 4 5 .9 10`